 Old Norse poems and the Icelandic sagas tell us that alu is a “charm word” or an “ale rune” given to mankind by the Valkyrie Sigrdrífa to help ward off evil.
 In other words, it was probably carved into the gravestone to invoke a kind of protective runic magic that would either safeguard the spirit of the dead during his journey to the afterlife, or keep his ghost at bay so it wouldn’t bother the living.

-Matthew and I sat for awhile, enjoying the dappled sunlight filtering down through pines and basking in the peace of the place.
+Matthew and I sat for awhile, enjoying the dappled sunlight filtering down through pines, wishing for our own pint of alu, and basking in the peace of the place.
 But of course, we’re not ones to let the grass grow under our feet, so within ten minutes, we’d jumped back in the car.
 A series of crazy turns down back-country dirt lanes brought us to Istrehågan, our final destination and last stone-circle site — hopefully you can handle just one more.

 The second, much smaller ship-shaped grave measures only 32 feet (10m) long, but it looks as it if it’s filled with cobblestones, like ballast aboard a boat.
 Excavations here turned up a clay toy, bear claws, and more cremations, as did the tombs in the center of the three stone circles.
-Most of the material came from the Iron Age, ca 400-600 A.D., right when the Viking Era got its kickoff.
-And while it seems likely that the stone circle themselves acted as some sort of astronomical marker, in all my research, I couldn’t find out anything more about exactly what was being tracked.
-(I’m presuming equinoxes and solstices, like most standing stones.)
+Most of the material came from the Iron Age, ca 400-600 A.D., right about the time when the Viking Era got its kickoff.